MadAphrodite/Automation-Project-1/README.md

 * Generating and executing UI automation tests with Cypress
 #### Highlights:
 * The mentor commended me for meeting their expectations by effectively using functions and the POM approach to enhance code organization.
-* Completed all the mandatory assignments successfully.
+* Completed all the mandatory and bonus assignments successfully.

 ## Technical workplace set-up